Zero waste living is centered on the 5 R’s: Refuse, Reduce, Reuse, Recycle, Rot (in that order!).

 Bread machines are easy to come by at thrift stores and making your own is an inexpensive way to make high quality bread with no waste.
 We simply dump in all the ingredients before going to bed and wake up to a loaf of freshly baked bread!

-From a zero-waste perspective, there are limited options for butter.
 For specialty spreads, Bread and Butter is a local company that sells their butter spreads in a reusable glass jar with a mason-jar-type lid.
 Hands down a great zero-waste choice.
 For a plant-based butter, CrumbleBerry Market has a great line of cashew cheese also in a reusable glass jar.

 For butter to bake with, there are not as many choices.
 One option is an Amish butter sold in 5 pound rolls at Linda’s Produce.
 It isn’t zero-waste, but the package-to-product ration is much better.
 However, it isn’t organic and since pesticides concentrate in the milk of mammals, and especially in the milk fat, this makes it not a great option.
 Look for butters that are packaged in paper coated with vegetable wax and then compost them after use.
 Contact the company to see if they use petroleum wax or a vegetable based wax.
 Plant-based butters are usually packaged in either not-recyclable paper or plastic.
 Coconut oil or applesauce or a mashed banana can often be substituted for butter in recipes, which may at least cut back on this butter-related trash in your life.

 Filtration is sometimes a problem for being zero-waste, since many filtration cartridges are not recyclable.
 After reviewing the Chattanooga water quality report, my husband and I chose not to do any additional filtering on our water.
 If you don’t like the taste or feel that you do need more filtration, I suggest trying a charcoal stick filter.
 Charcoal is the main component in most filtration systems, but it is usually in a plastic case of some kind.
 This simply skips the plastic and puts the charcoal directly in the water (in the form of a stick, so it’s easy to remove).
 Berkey Filters are also an option since the filter cartridges are washable.

 Eating on the go